dnlbowers/jobs-a-gooden/TESTING.md

 There was also an accessability issue found due to the label for the pin jobs toggle. setting this to display none, and adding some text in the tags resolved this.

 # Lighthouse
 During the lighthouse test I found some reduction to the Accessibility score on pages with a toggle switch.
 The error was "Form elements do not have associated labels".
-This was left unfix however as according to the accessability checker above this was no longer an issue after visually hiding the label with a description in.
+This was fixed by adding an aria-label to the pin jobs toggle.

 The lighthouse score also confirmed the poor contrast scores on the nav bar items that are disabled when signed out.